Floorp-Projects/Floorp/toolkit/components/extensions/docs/basics.rst

 The ExtensionAPI class
 ----------------------
-Every WebExtension API is represented by an instance of the Javascript `ExtensionAPI <reference.html#extensionapi-class>`_ class.
+Every WebExtensions API is represented by an instance of the Javascript `ExtensionAPI <reference.html#extensionapi-class>`_ class.
 An instance of its API class is created every time an extension that has access to the API is enabled.
 Instances of this class contain the